biozzyn/handroanthus-variant-analysis/README.md

 ## Running the pipeline

-To run the pipeline, the analyst shoud create a directory for the analysis.
+To run the pipeline, the analyst should create a directory for the analysis.
 This directory should be accessible to the cluster.
-After that copy the the whole directories HIMP-1 and HIMP-2 under the project files.
+After that copy the whole directories HIMP-1 and HIMP-2 under the project files.

 ```
 cd <path-to-analysis>